 by Rich Stratton, Assistant Director of Public Relations

-All beauty is God’s beauty, and the Department of Theatre at Cedarville University is committed to putting this truth on display.
+All beauty is God’s beauty, and the theatre program at Cedarville University is committed to putting this truth on display.

 Stacey Stratton, assistant professor of theatre at Cedarville, believes the stage provides a unique opportunity for Christians to influence the culture for Christ.
 “Plays and musicals are dynamic experiences that change based on interpretation, rationale and motivation,” she said.
 “If theatre artists approach these foundational elements with a biblical worldview, a great majority of productions can reflect God’s redemptive truth.”